Lawyers for Broken Bones in Dallas-Fort Worth

 About Bone Fractures

 Broken bones, also called fractures, routinely occur as a result of a slip and fall or motor vehicle collision.
-Some of the more common breaks include:
+Some of the more common breaks are listed below.

 Hip Fracture